gatherworkshops/digital-media/_courses/jquery-plugins/lightbox.md

       Now that we've uploaded the files, we need to tell our HTML page that they exist.

-      First add the CSS to your page's head:
+      First add the CSS to your page's `head`:

       ```html
       <head>